Stellfract-Frost/PersonaTrace/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)

 Build structured user profiles from conversations and documents.
-PersonaKit watches interactions, extracts what it learns into a dual-track profile (Work + Persona), and stores it in a vector database so future conversations can surface the right context.
+PersonaTrace watches interactions, extracts what it learns into a dual-track profile (Work + Persona), and stores it in a vector database so future conversations can surface the right context.

 ## Installation